- Extra Resources

 Storyblocks is a project of Colorado Libraries for Early Literacy, working in partnership with Rocky Mountain Public Broadcasting Services.
 It is a collection of 30-60 second videos designed to model to parents, caregivers, and library staff some songs, rhymes, and fingerplays appropriate for early childhood.
 Each video clip includes helpful early literacy tips to increase caregivers’ understanding of child development and pre-literacy needs.

-Dolly Parton will kick off a 10-book video series called Goodnight with Dolly at 6 p.m. on Thursday, April 2 with The Little Engine That Could and will continue weekly with other titles from Dolly Parton’s Imagination Library.
+Dolly Parton’s 10-book video series called Goodnight with Dolly.
+Dolly Parton reads The Little Engine That Could and other titles from the Dolly Parton Imagination Library.
 You can watch Goodnight With Dolly on YouTube, Facebook, Twitter, and Instagram.
 We recommend putting on your pajamas, brushing your teeth and getting in bed for maximum pleasure.

 Kate Messner – https://www.katemessner.com/read-wonder-and-learn-favorite-authors-illustrators-share-resources-for-learning-anywhere-spring-2020/?fbclid=IwAR3H2lgvfdp1wyTwG-exbXthrpt_XmubD_XerM38OgAetYMFqkx8-V1Am4Y